microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgDeviceManagementAppleUserInitiatedEnrollmentProfileAssignment.md

 TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-  - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
+  - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

 ## RELATED LINKS